exadel-inc/esl/README.md

 0. Preconditions:
    - Make sure you have all needed polyfills to support browsers from your browser-support list.
    See [Browser support & Polyfills](#browser-support--polyfills) for details.
    - Use bundler to build your project.
-Currently, only ESL modules are available for consumption.
+Currently, only ES6 modules are available for consumption.

 1. Install [esl npm dependency](https://www.npmjs.com/package/@exadel/esl)
     ```